Sue's Photo Gallery

 Sue's Theatre Room in 2021

-Sue knew she had far too many unused books and DVDs collecting dust and possibly cobwebs.
+Sue knew she had too many unused books and DVDs collecting dust and cobwebs too.

 The room felt busy, oppressive and loomed over her when watching a show.